jawaherIb/Sentiment-Analysis-for-AutisticChildren/README.md

 ![The six primary used emotions](https://github.com/jawaherIb/Sentiment-Analysis-for-AutisticChildren/assets/136590920/86320784-d4f9-4605-95fb-16160c9ba760)

 This project used 758 images for training (Anger: 67, Fear: 30, Joy: 350, Natural: 48, Sadness: 200, Surprise: 63) and 72 images for testing (Anger: 3, Fear: 3, Joy: 42, Natural: 7, Sadness: 14, Surprise: 6).

+## Data Preparation
+In this work, we have used Python programming language because it is the most popular programming language for data science and machine learning.

+## Conclusion
+In this work, we first defined the problem, the objectives, and the proposed solution after explaining the background.
+Next, we reviewed some existing works of literature similar to ours.
+Then, we analyzed our proposal and identified the functional and non-functional requirements and classified the end-users.
+After that, we designed the functions of our system through some UML diagrams.
+Next, we prepared data by resampling, splitting, scaling, and reducing its dimensionality by using a set of machine learning algorithms.
+We adopted then linear regression, SVM, random forest, and stacking classifier.
+After, we built our machine learning model used to make predictions.
+Finally, we evaluate our model by downloading some pictures representing normal and abnormal cases in predicting the different children’s emotions and presenting the appropriate recommendations for their parents.
+In the future, we plan to develop our site and share it in order to achieve widespread use of different search engines.
+Furthermore, we hope to provide a highly accurate sentiment analysis results for autistic children.